-Tracy has been enjoying yoga for over 13 years.
+Tracy has been enjoying yoga for over 16 years.
 She has been teaching yoga to preschool children since 2006, ages 1-5.
 She completed the 20 hour Budding Yogis course at Circle Yoga in Washington D.C.
 This opened up new horizons for her to learn to teach yoga to ages 2-12.
+She also teaches through www.outschool.com, having taught over 500 classes on their platform.
 Tracy has accumulated a large base of knowledge over the years in adult yoga and has adapted some of this for children to enjoy.
 She emphasizes fun and has lots of props, toys, books, music and original games that energizes her classes!
 This past year she added Pilates to her fitness regimen.
 She graduated from the University of Maryland, Baltimore County and worked in newspaper advertising for 12 years before having her two girls.
-Both are now in college.
+Both have now completed college.
 Tracy is more than ready to jump into the after- school yoga teaching world!

-Kayla is a passionate person who has been practicing yoga for the past 4 years and enjoys sharing her love of yoga with kids.
+Kayla is an athlete who has been practicing yoga for the past five years and enjoys sharing her love of yoga with kids.
 She has her bachelors and masters degrees from West Virginia University in the college of Media.
 This university is where she actually developed her love for Yoga.
-She started taking dance lessons when she was 10 years old, and she went on to pursue her love for dance by receiving a minor in dance.
+She started taking dance lessons when she was ten years old, and she went on to pursue her love for dance by receiving a minor in dance.
 With being naturally flexible, she decided to not give up on her talents.
 She received her 200 hour RYT training in Vinyasa yoga at Thrive Yoga in Rockville, MD, and has high hopes to strengthen her Yoga practice by someday teaching at a resort overseas.
+She also was a sprinter and hurdler on her middle and high school track and field team, where she won multiple awards and medals for her fast running ability.
 She currently works full-time as a Communications Officer for the government.
 When she’s not doing yoga she dedicates her spare time to increasing her flexibility, reading love novels, binge watching a great TV series, spending time with her Golden Retriever, taking videos/photos, traveling/hiking, and hanging out with her friends and family.
-Kayla teaches kids yoga and dance fitness with a dynamic, energetic, compassionate, humorous, and fun approach.
+Kayla teaches kids yoga, dance, and run club with a dynamic, energetic, compassionate, humorous, and fun approach.

 Jacklyn is new to the states.
 She recently moved her from her native county Mexico once her husband gained employment as an engineer here in Northern, VA.
 In 2015 Jacklyn received her yoga instructor certification and in 2006 she she graduated as a psychotherapist.
 She has taught children’s yoga for 1st-6th graders for 13 years in Mexico at several local elementary schools.
 She looks forward to continuing to work with kids with our team of instructors and working with K-5 kids that we serve is her favorite age group.
 She volunteers with us in addition to raising her 7 year old twin boys and practicing yoga with them.